Cushing’s syndrome is caused by prolonged exposure to an excess of glucocorticoids.

 After diagnosing cortisol excess we must identify the underlying aetiology.

-The high-dose dexamethasone suppression test helps to determine, in ACTH dependent causes, if ACTH production is from the pituitary or an ectopic source.
+The high-dose dexamethasone suppression test helps to determine, in ACTH dependent causes:

-Medical therapy is most commonly used as a bridge to more definitive treatment.
+Medical therapy is most commonly used as a bridge to definitive surgical management or in the case that surgery is not possible or fails.

 Metyrapone can be used, an inhibitor of 11β-hydroxylase, that leads to a reduction in cortisol synthesis.